*WE CURRENTLY HAVE NO PUPPIES AVAILABLE AND NO IMMEDIATE PLANS*

 Dogs remain in our family until they go to the Bridge.

-We provide written health guarantees, but more often than not we go above and beyond should a problem develop in any of our pups.
+We provide written health guarantees, but try to go above and beyond should an unforeseen health problem develop in any of our pups.

 We provide lifetime support; offer free lifetime training help for any pup we've bred.

 Physical and mental health of breeding dogs: Dogs used for breeding are OFA (or equivalent) certified free of Hip Dysplasia and eyes are ophthalmologist cleared in the breeding year.
 Additional DNA testing is done via Optigen or Pawprint Genetics.
 Prior to breeding, the potential dam gets a full veterinary workup, including titer tests (at a minimum parvo and distemper), a brucellosis test and a Snap Test (to be sure they are negative for tick born disease and heartworm prior to carrying puppies).
 VISIT THE HEALTH PAGE FOR DETAILED INFORMATION ABOUT OUR DOGS AND PUPPIES.

 Potential parents are always of sound temperament and have proven themselves as working dogs.
 Since 2006 all Creekside dogs are fed a natural raw, prey model diet for optimum health and puppies are weaned to raw.